Mark Dingemanse -

 I'm interested in how people use language in everyday life — from talking about sensory perceptions to building social relationships.
 I study these topics in depth in societies I know well, and I investigate them from a comparative perspective in collaboration with my colleagues in the Language & Cognition Department.

 I contribute to the ERC-funded project Human Sociality and Systems of Language Use, in which we investigate conversational structures in languages around the world.
-I do regular fieldwork on Siwu, a language spoken by approximately fifteen thousand Mawu people in Akpafu and Lolobi, eastern Ghana.
+I do regular fieldwork on Siwu, a minority language spoken by the Mawu people in Kawu, eastern Ghana.
 At MPI I am also involved in collaborative research projects on language and perception, ideophones and sound-symbolism, and synaesthesia across cultures.